CMS Posts Updated Draft MDS 3.0 Item Sets

 RNs have one year to complete Gero Nurse Prep and earn 30 quality nursing contact hours – enough to meet the criteria for taking the ANCC certification exam.
 Gero Nurse Prep grads who choose to sit for the ANCC gerontological nursing certification exam ($395 separate fee paid to ANCC) have a pass rate of 94% on their first try.
 RNs who pass the ANCC exam can then use the GERO-BC™ credential after their RN credential.

 Watch this video or visit the website at geronurseprep.com to learn more.
-And don’t forget to use the GEROBC24 promo code when registering by November 15 to save $200 off the regular $790 Gero Nurse Prep registration fee.
+And don’t forget to use the GROWRNS promo code when registering by May 15, 2025, to save $200 off the regular $790 Gero Nurse Prep registration fee.